Oil edges higher on U.S. stimulus hopes, tighter supplies

-NEW YORK (Reuters) - Oil prices climbed more than 2% to fresh highs on Friday, buoyed by hopes for a U.S. stimulus bill and as supplies tighten, driven by output cuts by the world’s top producers.
+NEW YORK (Reuters) - Oil prices climbed more than 2% on Friday, hitting the highest levels in more than a year on hopes a U.S. stimulus will boost the economy and fuel demand, as supplies tighten due largely to output cuts by top producing countries.

 U.S. President Joe Biden will meet with a bipartisan group of mayors and governors as he keeps pushing for approval of a $1.9 trillion coronavirus relief plan to bolster economic growth and help millions of unemployed workers.